klug3/Boltzmann_xmf_generator/README.md

 ## Requirements:
 - Any version of Python 3.x.
-- No additional Python modules needed.
+- No additional Python modules required.

 ## How to use:
 - Download Boltzmann_generator.pyw and place in directory with dE and ddG data files